 There are various symptoms of hyperthyroidism, these are exhaustion, dry skin, and constipation.

-Broadly, two disorders are imminent after thyroid disease.
-These are Hyperthyroidism and Hypothyroidism.
+Broadly, two disorders are imminent after thyroid disease, these are hyperthyroidism and hypothyroidism3.

-Hyperthyroidism escalates the metabolic activities that disproportionate the body’s balance eg. body shivering, weight loss, and frequent and rapid heartbeat.
+Hyperthyroidism escalates the metabolic activities that are disproportionate to the body’s balance like shivering, weight loss, and frequent and rapid heartbeat.

-Alike Hyperthyroidism, hypothyroidism is one of the thyroid disorders.
-However, unlike Hyperthyroidism, it is the outcome of minimal or no production of thyroid hormones.
+Like hyperthyroidism, hypothyroidism is one of the thyroid disorders.
+However, unlike hyperthyroidism, it is the outcome of minimal or no production of thyroid hormones.

 A common trigger for thyroid disease is an imbalanced gut.
 In our bodies, trillions of microorganisms can be found, some of which are beneficial for our health and different parts.
 One such is the gut.

-One of them is gut.
-The gut simply denotes the intestines, and it comprises the digestive system, foremost, the stomach.
+One of them is the gut, which simply denotes the intestines, and it comprises the digestive system, foremost, the stomach.
 Furthermore, it is imperative to take care of gut health.

 The type and quality of food determine thyroid health.
 The more healthy you eat, the lesser the chances will be there of the thyroid.